When to Apply

 - Aesthetician – 600 classroom hours/1200 apprenticeship hours

-It is important to pick the correct Method so that you will submit the correct documents.
-Picking the wrong Method may delay your application.
-Use this table to decide between them.
+It is important to choose the correct method so you submit the correct documents.
+Choosing the wrong method may delay your application process.

 If you don’t know how many hours are required in the places where you’re currently licensed, check with the licensing agency in each jurisdiction.
 See the Directory at www.nictesting.org.